 In Halfpipe, the SLS system allocates two dedicated judges per hit.
 Two judges score each specific hit.
 All hits have the same value assigned.
 Based on the maximum value of the hit, a trick score is calculated.
 Only the 4 best individual Trick scores are kept and then added up for a Total Trick score.
 For the Flow Score, two additional judges are dedicated to focusing solely on the usage and composition of the halfpipe run.
 Flow judges will take into account all tricks beyond the 4 top scoring hits that are scored by the judges as well as any insecurity including falls.
 The two OI scores are averaged thus :

 Trick and OI judges will score on a 0 -100 scale.
-The Run score is the sum of the total trick and OI score and will be communicated with a common 0 – 100 points value.
+The Run Score is the sum of the total Trick and OI score combined and will be communicated as a common 0 – 100 points value.

 The rationale for utilizing the Overall Impression judging System is to take advantage of the spontaneous flow of the riders competing.
 It gives qualified high level judges the ability within the OI system to judge more effectively by taking the whole run into consideration rather than a specific criteria area.
 Beginners and intermediate riders can use the knowledge gathered from the criteria system categories of, motion, rotation, amplitude and OI to better understand their run and develop accordingly.